seattleacademy/fall25/README.md

-# fall25
+# fall25!
-playing with raspberry pi
+Playing with raspberry pi